Report an accessibility problem

 • mobile devices and smart applications

-• new apparatuses for health care and for the sight-impaired or others with physical disabilities
+• new apparatuses for health care and for sight-impaired individuals or those with physical disabilities

 • security and defense systems